MapoftheInternet.com

 Q. What is the easiest way to view it as a whole entity?

-A. The Galaxy Map feature shows an overview of the current galaxy,
+A. The GMAP Galaxy Map shows an overview of the current galaxy,

 where each cube is represented by a single colour coded pixel.

-a single view.
-This is a practical view, where each row is clickable.
+This is a practical view, where each dot is clickable.

 A perfect one-to-one picture of all 4.3 billion addresses would take